Dwango (company): History

 In November 2013, it was confirmed Nintendo purchased 612,200 or 1.5% shares of the company at the request of Nobuo Kawakami.

 On May 14, 2014, it was announced that Dwango and Kadokawa Corporation would merge on October 1, 2014, and form the new holding company Kadokawa Dwango Corporation.
 Both Kadokawa and Dwango became subsidiaries of the new company.

 In February 2019, Kadokawa Dwango announced that Dwango would stop being their subsidiary to be a direct subsidiary of Kadokawa Corporation in a reorganization of the company.

 In July 2019, Mages was acquired by its CEO concept studio Chiyomaru Studio and stopped being a subsidiary of Dwango and part of the Kadokawa Group.

+Subsidiaries

+GeeXPlus

+GeeXPlus is Kadokawa's talent agency division that was founded on July 1, 2019, with the goal of "connecting Japanese brands to global influencers by providing promotion planning, production, and distribution."
+Its production division GeeXProduction was announced in 2025 during the Anime Expo, to produce and also promote animated content across a number of social media platforms.